National Rally: Foundation (1972–1973)

-While the ON had competed in some local elections since 1970, at its second congress in June 1972 it decided to establish a new political party to contest the 1973 legislative elections.
+While Ordre Nouveau had competed in some local elections since 1970, at its second congress, in June 1972, it decided to establish a new political party to contest the 1973 legislative elections.
 The party was launched on 5 October 1972 under the name National Front for French Unity (Front national pour l'unité française), or Front National.
-In order to create a broad movement, the ON sought to model the new party (as it earlier had sought to model itself) on the more established Italian Social Movement (MSI), which at the time appeared to establish a broad coalition for the Italian right.
+In order to create a broad movement, ON sought to model the new party on the more established Italian Social Movement (MSI), which at the time appeared to establish a broad coalition of the Italian hard right.
 The FN adopted a French version of the MSI tricolour flame as its logo.
-It wanted to unite the various French far-right currents, and brought together "nationals" of Le Pen's group and Roger Holeindre's Party of French Unity; "nationalists" from Pierre Bousquet's Militant movement or François Brigneau's and Alain Robert's Ordre Nouveau; the anti-Gaullist Georges Bidault's Justice and Liberty movement; as well as former Poujadists, Algerian War veterans, and some monarchists, among others.
-Le Pen was chosen to be the first president of the party, as he was untainted with the militant public image of the ON and was a relatively moderate figure on the far-right.
+ON wanted to unite the various French far-right currents, and brought together "nationals" of Le Pen's group and Roger Holeindre's Party of French Unity; "nationalists" from Pierre Bousquet's Militant movement or François Brigneau's and Alain Robert's Ordre Nouveau; the anti-Gaullist Georges Bidault's Justice and Liberty movement; as well as former Poujadists, Algerian War veterans, and some monarchists, among others.
+Le Pen was chosen to be the first president of the party, as he was untainted with the militant public image of the ON and was a relatively moderate figure in the far-right.

-The National Front fared poorly in the 1973 legislative elections, receiving 0.5% of the national vote (although Le Pen won 5% in his Paris constituency).
-In 1973 the party created a youth movement, the Front national de la jeunesse (National Front of the Youth, FNJ).
-The rhetoric used in the campaign stressed old far-right themes and was largely uninspiring to the electorate at the time.
-Otherwise, its official program at this point was relatively moderate, differing little from the mainstream right.
-Le Pen sought the "total fusion" of the currents in the party, and warned against crude activism.
+The National Front fared poorly in the 1973 legislative elections, receiving 0.5% of the national vote, although Le Pen won 5% in his Paris constituency.
+In 1973, the party created a youth movement, the Front national de la jeunesse (National Front of Youth; FNJ).
+The rhetoric used in the campaign stressed old, far-right themes and was largely uninspiring to the electorate at the time.
+Otherwise, its official program at this point was relatively moderate, differing little from the mainstream right's.
+Le Pen sought the "total fusion" of the currents in the party, and warned against "crude activism."
 The FNJ were banned from the party later that year.
 The move towards the mainstream cost it many leading members and much of its militant base.

-In the 1974 presidential election, Le Pen failed to find a mobilising theme for his campaign.
-Many of its major issues, such as anti-communism, were shared by most of the mainstream right.
+In the 1974 presidential election, Le Pen failed to find a mobilising theme for his campaign, since many of its platform's major issues, such as anti-communism, were shared by most of the mainstream right.
 Other FN issues included calls for increased French birth rates, immigration reduction (although this was downplayed), establishment of a professional army, abrogation of the Évian Accords, and generally the creation of a "French and European renaissance."
-Despite being the only nationalist candidate, he failed to gain the support of a united far-right, as the various groups either rallied behind other candidates or called for voter abstention.
-The campaign further lost ground when the Revolutionary Communist League published a denunciation of Le Pen's alleged involvement in torture during his time in Algeria.
-In his first presidential election, Le Pen gained only 0.8% of the national vote.
+Despite being the only nationalist candidate, he failed to gain the support of the whole of the far-right, as the various groups either rallied behind other candidates or called for voter abstention.
+The campaign further lost ground when the Revolutionary Communist League made public a report of Le Pen's alleged involvement in torture during his time in Algeria.
+In his first participation in a presidential election, Le Pen won only 0.8% of the national vote.